What Is A Step-Up In Basis And How Can I Get One?

-A step up in basis is what happens when an asset’s cost basis is reset for the heir to correlate with the property’s fair market value (FMV) when an heir’s benefactor dies rather than when the asset was purchased.
+A step-up in basis happens when an asset’s cost basis is reset to match the property’s fair market value (FMV) when an heir’s benefactor dies rather than when the asset was purchased.

-If you decide to sell the property, this step up in basis will greatly reduce your capital gains tax burden.
-Instead of paying capital gains taxes on the difference between $100,00 and the sale price, you would only have to pay capital gains tax on the difference between $250,000 and the sale price.
+If you decide to sell the property, this step-up in basis will significantly reduce your capital gains tax.
+Instead of paying capital gains taxes on the difference between $100,00 and the sales price, you would pay capital gains tax on the difference between $250,000 and the sales price.

-Depending on your unique situation, a step up in basis could save you thousands of dollars.
+Depending on your situation, a step-up in basis may save you thousands of dollars.

 What Is The Capital Gains Tax?

-In order to fully appreciate the benefits of a step up in basis, it is critical to understand capital gains tax.
-You will pay capital gains tax on any asset that’s worth more when you sell than when you bought it.
+To fully appreciate the benefits of a step-up in basis, it’s critical to understand capital gains tax.
+You pay capital gains tax on any asset worth more when sold than when you bought it.

-For example, let’s say you bought a stock for $1.
-When you decide to sell the stock 2 years later, it is worth $5.
-With that, you would pay the long-term capital gains tax rate on the difference of $4.
+Let’s say you bought a stock for $1, and it’s worth $5 when you sell it 2 years later.
+You would pay the long-term capital gains tax rate on the $4 you earned.

-The length of time that you hold onto the asset will affect your capital gains tax rate.
-When you hold an asset for less than a year, you will be taxed at the short-term capital gains rate.
-Short-term capital gains are taxed at your ordinary income tax level.
+The length of time you hold on to an asset will affect your capital gains tax rate.
+When you own an asset for less than a year, you’ll be taxed at the short-term capital gains rate, which is your ordinary income tax rate.